Do you ever feel a bit uncomfortable about shaking hands with people when you meet them?

 But what about the risks?

 The main concern which it seems many pianists have about shaking hands relates to hand health and hygiene.
-Hygiene is certainly an issue, especially if finger food is also on the table, or if the other person actually has scabies – thank goodness for antibacterial gel!
+Hygiene is certainly an issue, especially if finger food is also on the table (or in the unlikely case that the other person actually has scabies – thank goodness for antibacterial gel!)

 The more important issue here, however, is general hand health.